-Any adviser worth their salt will have a black book of potential buyers and know them well.
+Any adviser worth his salt will have a database of potential buyers and know them well.
 In addition, specialist research will need to be carried out to identify other strategic buyers.

-The key is to find those buyers for whom the acquisition would be tactically advantageous, for instance, where there is revenue or cost synergy or where there is a geographic gap - these buyers can justify paying a premium.
-In niche businesses the list of potential buyers may be very small (5 or 10), but in some service businesses or hot technology areas the marketing campaign would be much larger.
-You should expect to target both Strategic and Private Equity buyers.
+The key is to identify those buyers to whom the acquisition would be strategic, for instance, where there is revenue or cost synergy or where there is a geographic gap - these buyers can justify paying a premium.
+In niche businesses the list of potential buyers may be very small (5 or 10) but in some service businesses or hot technology areas the marketing campaign would be much larger.
+You should expect to target as many overseas buyers as domestic ones.